AI @ UPS

 2024 Q4

-UPS continued transforming operations with AI-driven solutions including generative AI for customer service and machine learning for operational optimization.
+UPS broadly transformed operations with AI, including generative AI for automating customer service responses and machine learning for optimizing logistics and workflows.

 2024 Q3: no updates